What is a bonus? 7 most commonly offered bonuses in India

 Understanding the different types of employee bonuses in India allows you to create a comprehensive compensation package for your team.
 From festive bonuses like the Diwali bonus to performance-based incentives, each type serves a unique purpose and can be tailored to fit your company's goals and financial situation.
 Keep in mind the tax implications and industry standards as you structure these bonuses to ensure they align with both your company’s objectives and employee expectations.

 To manage these bonus payments efficiently, use Zoho Payroll.
-This cloud-based payroll software makes it easy to calculate, distribute, and track employee bonuses, while also handling tax deductions and compliance requirements.
+This cloud-based payroll software makes it easy to calculate, distribute, and track employee bonuses while also deducting accurate tax on bonuses that you offer.
 Try it for free for 14 days and see the difference yourself.

 bonuses-in-india-cta